Nilufar1026/git-flow-exercise/README.md

 ## Hand in
 When you finish all steps, take a screenshot of your git log with all branches visible either useing ex. `git log --oneline --graph --all`, or a visual git tool.
 Take a screenshot only of your groups commits, nothing else and compare it to the drawing on [this page introducing git flow](https://nvie.com/posts/a-successful-git-branching-model/).
-Post a url to your groups fork on and the screenshot of your log on the course website.
+Upload a screenshot of your log on the course website.
 One person of the group posts the url and image file.
+I will then look at your fork on Github since it's linked to mine, I will find it.

 ## Scenario